 Hiring for experts in software as a medical device

+Software as a medical device is an aspect of healthcare that is set to keep growing.
 The ever-increasing digitisation of the world and interconnectedness has created many new opportunities and challenges, especially in the digital health sector.
 Software as a Medical Device (SaMD) is improving the way we approach the healthcare system by aiding clinicians to be able to make quicker and more informed decisions for providing patients with treatment options and diagnosis.
 SaMD can be updated and modified with reactive ease to reflect the latest advances in medical technology, providing clinicians with the most up-to-date help at their fingertips.
 But the ease with which SaMD can be updated presents challenges for regulators in keeping these medical devices safe and controlled, whilst also treading a fine line in not negatively impacting on the massive innovation and growth that this sector is experiencing and is expected to continue to experience.
 To succeed, Software as a Medical Device companies should be on the lookout for passionate regulatory affairs professionals who can navigate the fine line between innovation and safety.

 What is software as a medical device?